emmajane1313/inarisynth/CONTRIBUTING.md

 * Web3 Storage
 * Alchemy ID

-You can also choose to use another web3 storage or RPC provider.
+You can also choose to use another IPFS storage or RPC provider.

 #### Submitting a pull request

 When you're ready to submit a pull request, you can follow these naming conventions:

 -   Pull request titles use the  [Imperative Mood](https://en.wikipedia.org/wiki/Imperative_mood)  (e.g.,  `Add something`,  `Fix something`).
--   [Changesets](https://github.com/wagmi-dev/wagmi/blob/main/.github/CONTRIBUTING.md#versioning)  use past tense verbs (e.g.,  `Added something`,  `Fixed something`).

 When you submit a pull request, GitHub will automatically lint, build, and test your changes.
 If you see an ❌, it's most likely a bug in your code.
 Please, inspect the logs through the GitHub UI to find the cause.